 Supplement Handout Three with additional research on Ecclesiastes.
 Explain why Bradbury chose Ecclesiastes to be the material that Montag would memorize.
 How does this expand on other themes within the novel?
 How might this be the right guide for Montag’s further development?

-Beatty’s dying words are quoted from Shakespeare’s Julius Caesar:“There is no terror, Cassius, in your threats, for I am arm’d so strong in honesty that they pass me in an idle wind, which I respect not!” (p.
-119).
+Beatty’s dying words are quoted from Shakespeare’s Julius Caesar: “There is no terror, Cassius, in your threats, for I am arm’d so strong in honesty that they pass me in an idle wind, which I respect not!”
 Beatty mocks Montag as a “second-hand litterateur.”
 Explain why Bradbury would portray the fire Captain as a literary expert.
 Why has Bradbury chosen these final words for Beatty?

 Mildred’s leisure makes her suicidal.
 Faber argues for the leisure of digesting information.
-Beatty mocks how people “superorganize super-super sports.” (p.
-57).
+Near the end of "The Hearth and the Salamander" Beatty mocks how people “super organize super-super sports.”
 What is wrong with the concept of leisure in Montag’s world?
 Does Bradbury succeed in establishing a new idea of leisure by the end of the novel?
 Why or why not?

 Does Montag kill Beatty out of self-defense or to preserve something lost?
 Has Montag avenged the deaths of Mrs. Hudson and Clarisse?
 Can Montag justify murder in defense of books?
 Finally, do the extreme circumstances of Montag’s world justify lawless behavior to preserve the freedom to read?